TwinVLA: Data-Efficient Bimanual Manipulation with Twin Single-Arm Vision-Language-Action Models: Real-World Robot Experiment Details

 \subsection{Quantitative Results}

 We provide the quantitative results on real-world experiments in subtask-level detail in~\Cref{tab:carrot_to_bag}.
 The results reveal the main bottleneck in each long-horizon task.
+First, for the two tasks, \texttt{Fold towel} and \texttt{Extract hexkey}, requiring tightly coupled bimanual coordination, the phase where both arms meet to execute the action appears to be critical.
 The \texttt{Carrot to bag} task is challenging when inserting the carrot, which requires precisely opening the bag.
 The \texttt{Brush to dustpan} task's bottleneck is the high-precision insertion of the brush into the dustpan.
-Lastly, in \texttt{Take towel off rack}, the final unfolding is difficult---unlike the simple initial steps---as it requires a successful switch between the arms.
+Lastly, in \texttt{Take towel off}, the final unfolding is difficult---unlike the simple initial steps---as it requires a successful switch between the arms.
 In the next subsection, we show qualitative results from these specific bottleneck phases.